Mad-Ax/ScalerController/README.md

 - ✔All other servo outputs are set to the centre position
 - ✔All lights are off

+### Version 0.0.8.1

+Inertial steering - apply inertia to the steering to smooth out driver input

+- ✔Steering servo speed is moderated by an inertia value
+- ✔Larger steering inputs will move the servo faster than smaller inputs

 ### Version 0.0.9

 Winch controller - the use of a 3-way switch on the transmitter can enable either the front or rear winch to be operated by the right vertical axis